 Projects with this size and scope require the utmost clarity and communication, which is why Bornhorst + Ward chose Bluebeam Revu to assist with project coordination.
-“Given the quantity of knowledge and information that you need to siphon through, Bluebeam compartmentalises it all.
-Otherwise, it would just be a logistical nightmare to keep track of what is relevant, what's new and what's superseded,” explains Bornhorst + Ward senior structural engineer Lucinda Wawrzyniak.
+“Given the quantity of knowledge and information that you need to siphon through, Bluebeam compartmentalizes it all.
+Otherwise, it would just be a logistical nightmare to keep track of what is relevant, what’s new and what’s superseded,” explains Bornhorst +Ward senior structural engineer Lucinda Wawrzyniak.

 Taking a Digital Approach with Bluebeam

-Previously, Bornhorst +Ward engineers annotated paper drawings, which ran the risk of losing copies and created difficulty in back checking.
-Annotations were done on multiple copies of paper drawings, so it could become difficult to determine which one was the latest copy.
+Previously, Bornhorst +Ward engineers marked up paper drawings, which ran the risk of losing copies and created difficulty in back checking.
+Markups were done on multiple copies of paper drawings, so it could become difficult to determine which one was the latest copy.
 This would lead to version conflicts and costly rework.

-“Having so many people working on the job, if we’re using paper, annotations would've got lost,” says director Brett Taylor.
-“Whereas with Bluebeam, it's all consolidated in our set so that anyone could open up our annotation set and see what has to be done.”
+“Having so many people working on the job, if we’re using paper, markups would’ve gotten lost,” says director Brett Taylor.
+“Whereas with Bluebeam, it’s all consolidated in our set so that anyone could open up our markup set and see what has to be done.”

 Bornhorst + Ward

 Taylor uses Revu to review drawings and create preliminary designs and sketches.
-The “set” he is referring to is the central annotation set of drawings that all project team members use to annotate changes and additions.
-Revu’s Sets feature allows the Bornhorst + Ward team to view, access and navigate an unlimited number of source files as a single document in a single tab.
-This feature allows everyone reviewing the drawings to see their previous annotations while checking the latest drawing.
+The “set” he is referring to is the central markup set of drawings that all project team members use to mark up changes and additions.
+Revu’s Sets feature allows the Bornhorst +Ward team to view, access and navigate an unlimited number of source files as a single document in a single tab.
+This feature allows everyone reviewing the drawings to see their previous markups while checking the latest drawing.

-“Historically when we were using paper, the drafters would be given an annotation and then be given another annotation and would respond, ‘OK, which one do I work on?
+“Historically when we were using paper, the drafters would be given a markup and then be given another markup and would respond, ‘OK, which one do I work on?
 What’s the latest?’”
 Taylor says.
-“Whereas now, we have one annotation and the items, once they're completed, they are deleted, so we only have the latest and greatest versions.”
+“Whereas now, we have one markup and the items, once they’re completed, they are deleted, so we only have the latest and greatest versions.”

 Bluebeam Sets are used to collate all civil and structural drawings on the project.
-Once annotations have been completed, the Overlay feature in Revu is used to overlay drawings to compare past iterations, guarantee accuracy of any changes and assist with design and coordination.
+Once markups have been completed, the Overlay feature in Revu is used to overlay drawings to compare past iterations, ensure accuracy of any changes and assist with design and coordination.